 Students and their parents will be notified of graduation and diploma requirements.

 The district may not deny a diploma to a student who has opted out of statewide assessments if the student is able to satisfy all other requirements for the diploma.
-Students may opt-out of the Smarter Balanced or alternate Oregon statewide assessments in language arts and/or mathematics by completing the Oregon Department of Education’s Opt-out Form and submitting the form to the district.
+Students may opt-out of the Oregon statewide assessments in language arts and/or mathematics by completing the Oregon Department of Education’s Opt-out Form and submitting the form to the district.

 The district will issue a high school diploma to a veteran if the veteran resides within the boundaries of the district or is an Oregon resident and attended a high school of the district, or to a deceased veteran, upon request from a representative of the veteran, if the deceased veteran resided within the boundaries of the district at the time of death or was an Oregon resident at the time of death and attended a high school of the district.